What Does CBD Stand For?

 It is believed that consuming a CBD product or other cannabinoids offers numerous potential health benefits by helping our endocannabinoid system run smoothly.

 The beneficial effects of consuming CBD seem to be numerous.
-Treating common conditions to more advanced conditions like multiple sclerosis has become a popular alternative to more conventional types of treatments.
+Treating common conditions to more advanced conditions, like MS, has become a popular alternative to more conventional types of treatments.

 With so many scientists looking at how cannabis can benefit the body, you may be wondering if CBD is classified as a drug.